-The last decade witnessed the deterioration of equality in the distribution of income and increased unemployment in most of the developed as well as developing countries.
+The last decade witnessed the deterioration of equality in the distribution of income and the increase of unemployment in most of the developed as well as developing countries.
 For policy-makers, these parallel developments were interpreted as bringing enough evidence in support of the idea that the rise in unemployment was behind the deteriorating conditions of equality in society.
-Then, to abate unemployment became a challenge in most countries, and the fight against unemployment was soon became the first goal of income policy.
-The scope of income policy then narrowed and became increasingly related with the practice of implementing policies and programs that, based on subsidies and income transfers, were specifically oriented to abate unemployment.
+Then, to abate unemployment became a challenge in most countries, and the fight against unemployment soon became the first goal of income policy.
+Previously, income policy covered a wider range of aspects but in the last decade it narrowed, became more focused and increasingly related with the practice of implementing policies and programs specifically designed to abate unemployment.
 So far, results around the world, perhaps with the exception of the U.S. economy, are not very encouraging.
 After several years of practicing this approach to income policy, unemployment has remained at the high level it reached during the previous decade.
 Therefore, it is time to assess whether this practice was an effective way for governments to apply income policies.